 Protests hardly ever achieve their ends.

 Protests aren’t as effective as demonstrators like to think.
-As you read these words, thousands of protests are taking place around the world.
-Most of these efforts will pass without remark, revealing the miniscule impact of protests in general.
+Thousands of protests are constantly taking place around the world.
+While the George Floyd protests across America and the world may change how Americans view each other and how the world views America, most protest efforts pass without remark, revealing the miniscule impact of protests in general.
 A Princeton study found that public opinion hardly comes to bear on legislation, and the results of most protests confirms this.
 The anti-war movement against US military involvement in Vietnam that was popularized on college campuses in 1965 had no effect on war activities, which were in fact ramped up until the war’s end in 1973.
 Protests in the US and the UK against the Iraq war did nothing to curb the invasion.
 The Women’s Day March of 2016 was even confronted by results that ran counter to their goal of ensuring reproductive rights for women worldwide.
-Just two days after the protest, President Trump signed an executive order stripping US aid from foreign institutions that offer abortion services, and further rollbacks on reproductive rights in the domestic arena are expected to follow.
+For instance, just two days after the protest, President Trump signed an executive order stripping US aid from foreign institutions that offer abortion services, and further rollbacks on reproductive rights in the foreign and domestic arena continue.

 Protests alone do not achieve change.